Paddy Straw mushroom summary

 Cultivated in: Thailand, Philippines, Malaysia, Southern China, Southeast Asia, & Africa.

-Paddy straw mushroom can be grown on using agricultural wastes such as paddy straw, cotton waste, banana leaves, sugarcane, bagasse, rice straw and pulses straw (2).
+It can be grown using agricultural wastes such as paddy straw, cotton waste, banana leaves, sugarcane, bagasse, rice straw, and pulses straw (2).

 Nutritional value of Paddy Straw Mushroom

-Paddy straw mushroom contains medicinal properties and functional foods for human health with no cholesterol, starch, glycogen and high level of proteins, vitamins (vitamin C, riboflavin, biotin, niacin, and thiamine), and source of dietary fiber.
+It contains medicinal properties and functional foods for human health with no cholesterol, starch, glycogen, and high level of proteins, vitamins (vitamin C, riboflavin, biotin, niacin, and thiamine), and a source of dietary fiber.
 Other than this it also contains fourteen amino acids, seven are essential, while methionine, arginine, histidine, and serine are absent (4).

 Health benefits of Paddy straw mushroom